turingschool/front-end-curriculum/projects/game-time.md

 (Other libraries may be used *only* with instructor approval.)

-**Nota bene**: We provide a [Game Time Starter Kit](https://github.com/turingschool-examples/game-time-starter-kit) that has been preconfigured with Webpack.
+**Nota bene**: We provide a [Game Time Starter Kit](https://github.com/turingschool-examples/game-time-starter-kit-FEm1) that has been preconfigured with webpack.
 You should probably use this starter kit.

 ## Game Choices